-In a scene introducing Marcus the arms dealer, a Sanctuary citizen asks for a refund on a gun he claims doesn't work at all, to which Marcus responds by taking the supposedly faulty pistol and testing it on the dissatisfied customer himself.
+In a scene introducing Marcus the arms dealer, a Sanctuary citizen asks for a refund on a gun he claims doesn't work at all, to which Marcus responds by taking the supposedly faulty pistol (ironically, it's a Jakobs, which are known for reliability and high quality) and testing it on the dissatisfied customer himself.
 Needless to say, no refund needs to be paid.

 Once you defeat the final boss, the now unprotected Handsome Jack erupts into a long, massive Motive Rant.
 Thankfully, you don't have to listen to it and instead may interrupt him with an Instant Death Bullet.

 Skill Gate Character: Gaige's Best Friends Forever skill tree is designed to let people who aren't good at FPS games still be helpful, at the cost of less combat efficacy.
 For example, Both starter skills of that tree involve letting her regenerate health when she has a full magazine in her gun and lets her missed bullets ricochet off walls to hit enemies (but at less damage.)
 It's also the skill tree that reduces the cooldown time for summoning Deathtrap.